ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Moving Stuff

-We can move a file or folder from one place to another with `lang:shell-session:mv`:
+We can move a file or folder from one place to another with `mv`:

 ```shell-session
 $ mv myfile.txt practice-dir/myfile.txt
 ```

-Be careful with `lang:shell-session:mv` - it will overwrite the file!
+Be careful with `mv` - it will overwrite the file!

-We can copy a file or directory using `lang:shell-session:cp`:
+We can copy a file or directory using `cp`:

 ```shell-session
 $ cp myfile.txt practice-dir/myfile-copy.txt